Constitution and Bylaws

 Section 1: Eligibility

 At least a majority of the members of this organization must be legally blind.
-All members of GCB shall be at least eighteen (18) years old.
-Members shall be of two (2) classifications: Members who are affiliated with the local chapters, and members at large who are not affiliated with the local chapters.
-A person may be a member of more than one chapter, but shall be an active member of only one chapter in which the state and national dues were paid.
+All members of GCB shall be at least sixteen (16) years old.
+Members shall be of two (2) classifications: Members who are affiliated with local chapters, and members at large who are not affiliated with local chapters.
+A person may be a member of more than one chapter, but shall be an active member of only one chapter in which state and national dues were paid.
 In other chapters, this person shall pay local chapter dues and shall be an associate member of such chapters.
+Section 2: Rights and Privileges

-Any GCB member may be removed from membership of this organization upon recommendation of a majority vote of the Board of Directors and the affirmative vote of two-thirds of the members present and voting at a regular or special business meeting.
+Any GCB member may be removed from membership of this organization upon recommendation of a majority vote of the Board of Directors and the affirmative vote of two-thirds (2/3) of the members present and voting at a regular or special business meeting.
 Such member shall be accorded an opportunity to be heard prior to final action by the organization.
 Among the causes of removal shall be failure to comply with the Constitution and Bylaws of this organization, and/or questionable conduct or behavior not in conformance with the purpose of this organization.

 Article IV: Local Chapters

-1. A request form must be obtained from the GCB secretary and properly filled out and submitted six (6) months in advance of the fundraiser.
-This form shall be approved or disapproved by the five (5) constitutional officers within two (2) weeks after receipt of application.
+1. A request form must be obtained from the GCB secretary and properly filled out and submitted one (1) month in advance of the fundraiser.

-3. Within one (1) month after the event, the chapter must submit a report of the event and its outcome to the GCB president and treasurer for accounting purposes.
+4. Within one (1) month after the event, the chapter must submit a report of the event and its outcome to the GCB president and treasurer for accounting purposes.
 Such outcome form may be obtained from the GCB secretary.

 Article V: Officers, Directors and Appointees